Bux42/TMDojo/server/README.md

 ## AWS SAM

 The server is also available as a AWS Lambda function, AWS SAM is a tool that allows you to easily deploy the server as a function.
-The AWS SAM template is located in `server/aws-sam-template.yml`.
+The AWS SAM template is located in `server/template.yml`.

 Note: to run any AWS SAM commands locally, you need to have the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) and [Docker](https://docs.docker.com/get-docker/) installed.

+Deployment is done by running `sam build` and `sam deploy` using the correct parameters.
+In practice, these commands should never need to be run manually apart from the first deploy, which is why these parameters are not included here.
+All following deployments are done using GitHub actions, so if you want to find the parameters to build and deploy, check out the `sam-build.yml` and `sam-deploy.yml` GitHub actions.

 ## Deployment